polettix/dibs/README.md

 Dibspacks taken from `git` are saved inside the `dibspacks/git` directory.
 Although it's not mandatory, it's probably better to put *local* dibspacks inside another sub-directory, e.g. `dibspacks/local` or so.

+FIXME add object-style definition of dibspacks
+FIXME specify that git dibspacks can optionally specify a subpath

 The execution of the programs in a dibspack is as follows: